 In Kidambi’s eyes, the only viable option was to conquer the new challenges and earn a full scholarship from the university.
 Upon completion of a master’s degree, he accepted a full-time research job while continuing his studies at Wright University to earn a Ph.D. in Engineering.

 Venturing into uncharted territory is a frequent pattern throughout Kidambi’s career, using data science to find new ways of solving old problems.
-Tackling a quantitative question, he pushes beyond data collection and analysis, taking time to speak directly with executional personnel to learn from their hands-on experience.
+Tackling a quantitative question, he pushes beyond data collection and analysis, taking time to speak directly with personnel to learn from their hands-on experience.

 Kidambi recognizes that the most satisfying results are born from the freedom to move up and down the chain of command, digging deeply to explore all aspects of a problem.
-This triad of data collection, human interaction, and problem-solving expertise fuels research and predictive outcome model that can help lead an organization to positive change.
+This triad of data collection, human interaction, and problem-solving expertise fuels research and a predictive outcome model that can help lead an organization to positive change.